 For a successful ovulation test result, the more concentrated the urine, the better.

-This means that not only should you try to avoid peeing for one-to-two hours before testing, you should also avoid drinking lots of water or other fluids before testing, as this can dilute your urine and skew the results.
+This means that you should not only avoid peeing for one-to-two hours before testing, but you should also avoid drinking lots of water or other fluids before testing, as this can dilute the lh level in your urine and skew the results.

-Using ovulation test strips sometimes involves a bit of troubleshooting.
+Even when reading the best ovulation test, it sometimes involves a bit of troubleshooting.

 While it might seem that getting a positive or negative answer is easy, certain situations require a little more consideration.